-Audit Aspects Covered By Whom Extent of Check

-crore of total advances. -

-II.
-Review of loans sanctioned during

-the year.
+Audit Aspects Covered By Whom Extent of Check Review of all major restructured cases along with the compliance of norms as per RBI Guidelines.
+List of all SMA 2 accounts (and other accounts mandated for reporting) and reporting of the same to concerned authorities (CRILC).
+Loan Accounts (Performing) Review of all large advances with balance of lower of 10 per cent or Rs.
+10 crore of total advances.
+Review of loans sanctioned during the year.
 III.
-Review of other advances on test
+Review of other advances on test check basis.

-check basis.

 IV.
-Review of adverse comments by

-Concurrent auditors, RBI/internal

-inspectors and the reply given and

-corrective actions taken by the

-branch.

-V. Review of suit filed and decree

-accounts on sample basis with

-respect to provision thereon and

-progress of recovery thereof and

-Classification as per IRAC norms.
+Review of adverse comments by Concurrent auditors, RBI/internal inspectors and the reply given and corrective actions taken by the branch.
+V. Review of suit filed and decreed accounts on sample basis with respect to provision thereon and progress of recovery thereof and classification as per IRAC norms.
 VI.
-Review of accounts upgraded

-during the year from NPA to

-standard. and ensure full recovery of total overdues before
+Review of accounts upgraded during the year from NPA to standard. and ensure full recovery of total overdues before upgradation.

-upgradation.

 VII.
-Review of all accounts frequently

-exceeding limits/DP and watch-list
+Review of all accounts frequently exceeding limits/DP and watch-list accounts.

-accounts.

 VIII.
-Also verify all the credit card dues

-which are overdue & debit

-balances in SB A/c.
+Also verify all the credit card dues which are overdue & debit balances in SB A/c.
 IX.
-Check Drawing Power calculation

-in detail as per the norms of the
+Check Drawing Power calculation in detail as per the norms of the bank.

-bank.

-X. RFA & EWS marked accounts

-need additional attention

-Loan Accounts (Non Performing)

-I. Review the accounts which are

-classified as NPA during the year

-w.r.t Security Value, Interest

-Reversed, Date of NPA,

-provisioning thereon etc.

-II.
-Review the annual stock audit

-report for the NPA with balance of

-Rs.5 cr. and above & latest